 Insights about your customers exist within various parts of your organization.
-Your customer service, sales and/or account management team are on the front lines, and they data they collect is invaluable.
-Make sure its being put to good use.
+Your customer service, sales and/or account management team are on the front lines, and the data they collect is invaluable.
+Make sure it’s being put to good use.

 To get anything out of the feedback you receive, it must be disseminated appropriately.
 It’s often the case that the most valuable data a company owns lives in silos, and that the teams who could benefit most from receiving certain information don’t have access to it.

 Make sure that customer comments are gathered systematically and reported to the right people within your organization.
 Ideally, someone should own that processbe it marketing, a dedicated customer success department, or account management.
 If there is an individual or a team responsible for managing this process, it’s much more likely to be efficient and successful.

 Though it almost goes without saying, direct customer feedback can shape virtually every aspect of your businessfrom initial marketing outreach to product development to customer service.

 When it comes to marketing, common confusions should inform FAQs, but can also inform primary web copy or, depending on the complexity of the question, longer form content like blog posts or white papers and webinars.
 On the product side, customer feedback can be used to improve the website, usability, and overall user experience, and to determine which new features are most in demand.